IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 </script>
 ```

-Just as before, we're creating a reference to our `<template>` node so that when it comes to populating our shadow DOM, we have a nice easy referenc to work with.
+Just as before, we're creating a reference to our `<template>` node so that when it comes to populating our shadow DOM, we have a nice easy reference to work with.
 We've also created a shadow DOM and attached it to our `<component-webcam>` element, which we then populated with the content of our `<template>` node.
 We've also added the code to register our custom component with the DOM (the line the begins with `window.customElements`).

 Now we're going to write some business logic for our web component.
 This has nothing to so with web components themselves, the code we're about to write (well, copy/paste) is just like the code that you'd normally write to interact with a webcam in a browser, except this time it's working with elements within the scope of the shadow DOM.
-The elements and code within will not interact with anything in the global scope _except_ thwe APIs that we'll be using to access the camera.
+The elements and code within will not interact with anything in the global scope _except_ the APIs that we'll be using to access the camera.

 5. Copy and paste the following on the line just after `// SNIPPET FOUR`: